noflo/noflo-couchdb/README.md

 Write a document example flow
 -----------------------------
-    'https://username:password@server.cloudant.com/my-database-name' -> URL DbConn(couchdb/OpenDatabase)
+    'https://username:password@server.cloudant.com/my-database-name' -> URL  DocWriter(couchdb/WriteDocument)
-    DbConn() CONNECTION -> CONNECTION DocWriter(couchdb/WriteDocument)
     DocWriter() OUT -> IN ConsoleLogger(Output)
     DocWriter() LOG -> IN ConsoleLogger(Output)
     Txt2Obj() OUT -> IN DocWriter(couchdb/WriteDocument)
     '{ "source": "from NoFlo", "how_awesome": "Really rather good." }' -> IN Txt2Obj(ParseJson)

-There are 4 components in this example.
-Like the document reading example above, I create a CouchDB connection using an OpenDatabase component and direct connections that it opens to a WriteDocument component which I have called DocWriter in this flow.
+There are 3 components in this example.
+Like the document reading example above, I send the URL of the database to a WriteDocument component which I have called DocWriter in this flow.
 The DocWriter likes to work with JavaScript objects but I can only write text strings in this flow document.
-For the purposes of this demo, I parse the input string into a Javascript object before sending it to the document writer, which will send the parsed document on to CouchDB.
+For the purposes of this demo, I parse the input string into a Javascript object before sending it to the document writer, which will send the document object on to CouchDB.
 The component I called Txt2Obj in this flow uses the ParseJson component that is defined in the main [NoFlo](http://noflojs.org/) package.

 Read an attachment example flow
 -------------------------------